Firefighters battle blaze in Hong Kong shopping district - Local News 8

 Associated Press

-HONG KONG (AP) — Hong Kong firefighters battled a blaze early Friday that broke out at a construction site in the city’s popular shopping district.
+HONG KONG (AP) — Hong Kong firefighters battled a blaze Friday that broke out overnight at a construction site in a popular shopping district and forced around 130 people in nearby buildings to evacuate.

-The fire erupted at the site of The Mariners’ Club redevelopment project in the densely populated Tsim Sha Tsui district at about 11 p.m. on Thursday night.
+No casualties have been reported after the fire erupted at the Mariners’ Club redevelopment project in the densely populated Tsim Sha Tsui district at about 11 p.m.
+Thursday.
 Multiple floors of the structure — including scaffolding — were on fire, and burning debris floated in the air.
-No casualties have been reported.

-The redevelopment plan by the Empire Group was to build a 42-story architectural landmark to house the historic club and a new hotel, its website said.
+The Empire Group’s redevelopment plan was to build a 42-story architectural landmark to house the historic Mariners’ Club and a new hotel, the firm’s website said.

+As dawn broke, the fire was less serious than it had been hours earlier, although flames could still be seen on multiple floors.
+The structure’s exterior walls were blackened and parts of its scaffolding appeared shaky.

+At about 8 a.m., the government said the fire was under control, but fire crews were still fighting the blaze.

-Residents at a residential building close to the scene had to be evacuated, police said, but authorities have not said how many people were affected.
+People staying in three buildings close to the scene had to be evacuated, police said.

-Police said four adjacent buildings also caught on fire, but those blazes were extinguished.
+Police said six adjacent buildings, including the three where the evacuation took place and the Sheraton Hong Kong Hotel & Towers, also caught on fire, but those blazes were extinguished.

-Tsim Sha Tsui is a tourist and shopping area in Kowloon, Hong Kong.
-It is famous for its skyscrapers and an iconic view of the city’s Victoria Harbour.
+Tsim Sha Tsui is a tourist and shopping area in Kowloon, and is famous for its skyscrapers and an iconic view of the city’s Victoria Harbor.